dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.md

 1. A banner will appear confirming the request to push the domain.

 <warning>
-Make sure to correctly enter the account email address.
-Once the domain has been transferred, you won't be able to control it under your current account.
+Make sure to correctly enter the account email address, and use an [account email address](/articles/changing-account-email/), not a [user email address](/articles/changing-user-email/), otherwise the push will fail. **Once the transfer has been initiated, you won't be able to cancel the transfer on your own if the email is incorrect.** If the email is wrong, and you need to cancel the transfer, you will have to contact support for assistance.
+Once the domain is transferred, you can no longer control it under your current account.
-Use an [account email address](/articles/changing-account-email/), not a [user email address](/articles/changing-user-email/), otherwise the push will fail.
 </warning>

 ## Accepting a transfer